 Data protection rules apply to data assets in governed catalogs, and under some conditions, in projects and Data virtualization.
 Data protection rules are automatically enforced when a catalog member attempts to view or act on a data asset in a governed catalog to prevent unauthorized users from accessing sensitive data.
-However, if the user who is trying to access the asset is the owner of the asset (by default, the user who created the asset), then access is always granted.
+However, if the user who is trying to access the asset in a catalog is the owner of the asset (by default, the user who created the asset), then unrestricted access is always granted.

 For example, you can create a data protection rule to deny access to data in data assets that contain confidential information for all users except Joe Blue.
 The definition of that rule consists of a criteria with two conditions and an action:

 Rewritten as a sentence, the rule definition is: